Have you ever considered just how much of an influence Maths has on our everyday lives?

-No we’re not talking about fractions or completing worksheets but maths in the form of logic and problem solving crop up constantly outside the classroom.
+No we're not talking about fractions or completing worksheets but maths in the form of logic and problem solving crop up constantly outside of the classroom.
 Mathematics is more a part of our everyday lives than many would think, and allows us to better understand the world around us.

 The use of numbers and figures can be found everywhere, from cooking to medicine, to the media with their percentages and graphs.
 Here we'll shed light on a number of areas where maths is centre stage.

 Our understanding of math and the constant desire to know more about everything in this world so that, today, the world as we know it would not be possible without maths.

 Mathematics is an application of matter and contributes to all of our methodical and systematic behaviours.

 It is Maths, for instance, that has brought order to the communities across this planet and prevented chaos and catastrophes.
 Many of our inherited human qualities are nurtured and developed by Maths theories, like our spatial awareness, our problem-solving skills, our power to reason (which involves calculated thinking) and even our creativity and communication.

 Things that you wouldn't expect to bear any relation to Maths do in fact come down to an underlying need for mathematics and the structure it brings to our everyday lives.

 Take shopping, cooking, buying a property, doing DIY, traveling, gambling, playing video games, driving and telling the time, for instance... none of these would be possible without the existence of Mathematics.

 Furthermore, Maths everywhere when you consider the educational and professional worlds.